chuck-livingston/alexander-invariants/README.md

 3. **alexander_invariants_examples.ipynb**
    A Jupyter notebook with examples demonstrating the
    use of the program, including optional parameters.
+Should have kernel set to SageMath.

 --------